Hanging Onto Writing For Content Mills is Like Hanging Onto a Bad Relationship

 On Textbroker, higher levels equal more money.
 This article is not referring to the newbies in freelance writing, but for those of you who have been at it for a while, and are still committed to writing for these sites and earning pennies for your work.
 At some point, it's in your best interest to let go and move on.

 Experienced Freelancers Need to Let Go and Expand Their Horizons

 For those of you who have some freelance experience under your belt, what if you were to let go of those poor paying sites?
 What if you took the chance and sent out some queries to write an article for an actual magazine?
 An article that would earn you actual good money, instead of a few dollars?

 And what if that one act gave you the confidence to send queries to other magazines that would also pay you good money for your writing?
 And what if one of those magazines contacted you with an idea for ongoing articles?
 Spending so much time writing for those content mills may just be keeping you from earning a good living as a writer, just as staying in a bad relationship may be preventing you from finding your Prince Charming, or Princess Charming, as the case may be.
-You just have to make the decision to cut them lose and make room for better opportunities.
+You just have to make the decision to cut them loose and make room for better opportunities.

 Here's Your Challenge

 So what are you waiting for?
 What is holding you back?
 If you are reading this and can relate, I challenge you now, right now, today, or at least this week, to send one query to a magazine.
 Just one, and it will be a start.
 You can find magazines and also online websites looking for freelance writers by just Googling the phrase, "magazines that pay freelance writers" or "websites that pay freelance writers."
 Okay, the challenge is on.
 Go do that Google search and find a place to write that will pay more than the content mills.